isds-neu/SymbolicPhysicsLearner/README.md

 ## Run Model
 ### symbolic regression job
-The job configurations of Nguyen's benchmark problems are included in the source code.
+Job configurations for Nguyen's benchmark problems are already included.
 To run experiments with Symbolic Physics Learner, use
 ```
 import sys
 import numpy as np